Kraft Foods Inc.: Precursor

-Beginnings for Kraft
+Beginning

-Born in Stevensville, Ontario, Canada in 1874, James L. Kraft immigrated to the United States in 1903 and started a wholesale door-to-door cheese business in Chicago; its first year of operations was "dismal", losing US$3,000 and a horse.
-However, the business took hold and Kraft was joined by his four brothers to form J.L.
+Born in Stevensville, Ontario, Canada, in 1874, James L. Kraft immigrated to the United States in 1903 and started a wholesale door-to-door cheese business in Chicago; its first year of operations was "dismal", losing US$3,000 and a horse.
+It then took hold and Kraft was joined by his four brothers to form J.L.
 Kraft and Bros.
 Company in 1909.
 As early as 1911, circulars and advertisements were in use by the company.

-In 1912, the company established its New York City, headquarters to prepare for its international expansion.
-By 1914, thirty-one varieties of cheeses were being sold around the U.S. because of heavy product development, expansion by marketing, and opening a wholly owned cheese factory in Stockton, Illinois.
+In 1912, the company established its New York City headquarters to prepare for its international expansion.
+By 1914, 31 varieties of cheese were sold around the U.S. because of heavy product development, expansion by marketing, and opening a wholly owned cheese factory in Stockton, Illinois.

 In 1915, the company had invented pasteurized processed cheese that did not need refrigeration, thus giving a longer shelf life than conventional cheese.
 The process was patented in 1916 and about six million pounds of the product were sold to the U.S. Army for military rations during World War I.

 In 1916, the company began national advertising and had made its first acquisition—a Canadian cheese company.

 In 1924, the company changed its name to Kraft Cheese Company and listed on the Chicago Stock Exchange.
+In the 1925, Marye Dahnke began her career at Kraft as the company home economist, the first woman for that sector of the food industry.

-In 1926, it was listed on the NYSE.
+In 1926, Kraft was listed on the New York Stock Exchange.
 The firm then began to consolidate the United States dairy industry through acquisition, in competition with National and Borden.
 Firms acquired included:

 in May 1926 the Kraft Walker Cheese Co. was registered in Australia.
 It was a separate company from Fred Walker & Co. but managed by the same staff.
 Fred Walker was chairman by 1930, and after his death in July 1935, Kraft acquired the company.

 Later, in 1927, it established its London, United Kingdom, and Hamburg, Germany, sales offices—its first forays outside North America.
 Sales for 1927 were $60.4m.

 In 1928, it acquired Phenix Cheese Company, the maker of a cream cheese branded as Philadelphia cream cheese, founded by Jason F. Whitney, Sr. and the company changed its name to Kraft-Phenix Cheese Company.

 In 1929, The New York Times reported that Kraft Phenix, The Hershey Company and Colgate were looking at merging.
 In the same year, it was reported that National, Borden and Standard Brands (a firm that is now part of Kraft Foods) were all looking at acquiring the firm.

 By 1930, it had captured forty percent of the cheese market in the U.S. and was the third largest dairy company in the United States after National Dairy and Borden.